-Use Case No. 2 Use Case Name Community supply-side optimal dispatch and intra-day services provision Use Case General Description In periods of high renewable energy generation and thus energy surplus, the focus of the UC2 is to minimize the energy curtailment, with the use of the energy flexibility on the generation side.
-For this purpose, different storage are considered to store the energy produced by various dispatchable units and use it in high demanding periods.
-System n Components Used Electricity Grid (External Systems/Clo Weather Forecast Provider (External S GOPACS (External Systems/Cloud Serve) Centralized Dispatcher (iVPP) (Reflex) Forecasting Engine (iVPP) Database (ESB) Aggregation and Intelligent Segmentation Virtual Energy Console (iVPP) Energy Market (External Systems/Cloud) Asset Agent (ESB) Assets (Solar Farm, Battery, Electrolyz ud Services) Systems/ Cloud Services) / ices) tion (iVPP) ud Services) zer) Workflow v of the overall System Workflow of the overall System Ia The Aggregator requests grid data regarding (upcoming) congestion from the GOPACS platform.
-Ib.
-The asset store their constraints regarding their operation in their respective Asset Agents.
-Ic.
-The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for productior assets etc.) to their Asset Agent.
-Id.
-The asset agents store the asset's data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to the database.
-Ie. Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database.
-If.
-Historical price data of the day-ahead, intra-day and imbalance markets from the energy market are stored in the database.
-Ame Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the assets and their condition.
-The Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the aggregator into clusters based on a predefined objective.
-The Virtual Energy Console gets the labels of the clustered data from the database.
-The Virtual Energy Console gets the labels of the clustered data from the database.
-The Virtual Energy Console gets the labels of the clustered data from the database.
-The Virtual Energy Console gets the labels of the clustered data from the database.
-The Forecasting Engine gets the labels of the clustered data from the database.
-The Forecasting Engine computes day-ahead and short-term forecasts for power generation, consumption and price of energy in the day-ahead, intra-day and imbalance markets.
-The Forecasting Engine sends the forecasted power generation, power consumption and prices to the database.
-The Forecasting Engine sends the forecasted power generation, power consumption and prices to the database.
-The Forecasting Engine s
+- 1. Electricity Grid (External Systems/Cloud Services) - 2.
+Weather Forecast Provider (External Systems/ Cloud Services) - 3.
+GOPACS (External Systems/Cloud Services) - 4.
+Centralized Dispatcher (iVPP) (Reflex) - 5.
+Forecasting Engine (iVPP) - 6.
+Database (ESB) - 7.
+Aggregation and Intelligent Segmentation (iVPP) - 8.
+Virtual Energy Console (iVPP) - 9.
+Energy Market (External Systems/Cloud Services) - 10.
+Asset Agent (ESB) - 11.
+Assets (Solar Farm, Battery, Electrolyzer)

+- la The Aggregator requests grid data regarding (upcoming) congestion from the GOPACS platform. - 1b.
+The assets store their constraints regarding their operation in their respective Asset Agents. - Ic.
+The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to their Asset Agent. - Id.
+The asset agents store the asset's data regarding their state (e.g SoC for BESS, Power/Energy output for production assets etc.) to the database. - le.
+Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database. - If.
+Historical price data of the day-ahead, intra-day and imbalance markets from the energy market are stored in the database. - 2.
+The Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the assets and their condition. - 3a.
+The Aggregation and Intelligent Segmentation Component gets load measurement from the database. - 3b.
+The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters based on a predefined objective. - 3c.
+The labels of the clustered data are sent to the database.